riyaagrahari/ARM-Templates/Vnet_Peering_Template/README.md

 <br />
 </p>

+Peering is the process through which networks connect and exchange traffic among the users in each network.
+Virtual Network peering lets Azure virtual networks to seamlessly connect to each other and makes them appear as one.

-This template creates peering between two existing Virtual Network.<br/>
+#### This template creates peering between two existing Virtual Network.<br/>
 To create Virtual Network you can refer to [`Vnet Template`](https://github.com/riyaagrahari/ARM-Templates/blob/master/VNet_Template_SingleSubnet/template.json) file.
 For default values, you may refer to [`Parameter.json`](https://github.com/riyaagrahari/ARM-Templates/blob/master/Vnet_Peering_Template/Parameter.json) file.